eandablo/differential/README.md

 ### Content

-- Differetial website content was created by Efren A Andablo Reyes.
+- Differential website content was created by Efren A Andablo Reyes.
 - Deployment steps cited in this readme file were obtained from the Code Institute website [readme file](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md?plain=1).

 ### Imagery